 Paget's disease of bone is a condition that weakens and deforms bones.
-It usually affects the skull, pelvis or spine.
+It usually affects the skull, pelvis, spine or leg.
 Paget's disease mainly affects people aged over 55.
+In Australia, it is the most common metabolic bone disorder after osteoporosis.
 Although its cause is unknown, people are more likely to develop Paget’s disease if someone else in their family has it.

 What is Paget’s disease?

 Bone is a living tissue, constantly being broken down and renewed.
 This process is called bone remodelling.

 Paget’s disease occurs when something goes wrong with this process – the bone breaks down more quickly than normal, and the new bone that is formed is larger and weaker than normal bone.

 Paget’s disease usually affects the skull, pelvis, lower spine and long bones of the leg.